toonarmycaptain/tl_web/README.md

     AWS_SECRET_ACCESS_KEY=[your personal secret]
     ```

-    Then you can deploy with `AWS_PROFILE=s3 lektor deploy`, or load export that env var for repeated use.
+    Then you can deploy with `AWS_PROFILE=s3 lektor deploy`, or export that env var for repeated use.

 This repo also uses lesscss.
 To install it, you can do: